Viavi Solutions: Optical Security and Performance Products (OSP)

 The OSP segment utilizes optical coating technology for anti-counterfeiting products, and other optics.

 The anti-counterfeiting products are Optically Variable Pigment (OVP) and the newer Optically Variable Magnetic Pigment (OVMP), colors used in modern currency to create color shifting effects.
 The group also supports anti-counterfeiting efforts by producing hard to copy labels for pharmaceutical and consumer-electronics products.

 The group's ChromaFlair color-shifting paint is used by automobile manufacturers.

 The group's optical thin-film coating technology is used for light sensors; 3D sensors, used with Microsoft's Kinect video game platform; wafer level patterning; linear variable filters, and for coating large scale optics.
 The group also manufactures MicroNIR Spectrometers that are used in the field for real-time, non-destructive chemical and physical analysis of materials and monitoring of processes.

 The group's optical products for aerospace and defense include optics for guidance systems, laser eye protection and signature management.
 The company makes optical coatings for space programs, such as the filter assembly NASA used in the OVIRS instrument for the OSIRIS-REx Mission which was sent to study a near-Earth asteroid, Bennu.

-Awards and recognition

-In April 2016, research firm Gartner named Viavi Solutions as a Magic Quadrant leader in the network performance monitoring and diagnostics category, for its Observer performance management platform.